Documentation

 Auto-naming

-Rectangles, ellipses, lines, text layers, and cursors auto-name themselves based on a salient attribute and stay synced as you edit:
+Rectangles, ellipses, lines, text layers, cursors, and videos auto-name themselves based on a salient attribute and stay synced as you edit:

 Visibility spans